l7mp/dcontroller/doc/concepts-expressions.md

 *   **`@sum`**: Calculates the sum of a list of numbers.
 *   **`@hash`**: Computes a short, stable hash of any value.
 This is extremely useful for generating unique but deterministic names for objects.
 *   **`@new`**: Returns the current date in ISO format.
 Useful to set status fields like `lastTransitionTime` or `startTime`.

-By combining these primitives, you can build powerful and readable declarative pipelines that precisely define your operator's logic.
-Note that